 Energie AG Oberösterreich,

-and its subsidiaries (“the Group”), comprising the Consolidated Statement of Financial Position as of 30 September 2019, the Consolidated Statement of Income, the Consolidated Statement of Comprehensive Income, the Consolidated Cash Flow Statement and the Statement of Changes in Equity for the fiscal year ending on that day, as well as the Notes to the Consolidated Financial Statements.
+and its subsidiaries (“the Group”), comprising the Consolidated Statement of Financial Position as of 30 September 2020, the Consolidated Statement of Income, the Consolidated Statement of Comprehensive Income, the Consolidated Cash Flow Statement and the analysis of the Group's equity for the fiscal year ending on that day, as well as the Notes to the Consolidated Financial Statements.

 Basis for our audit opinion

 We have conducted our audit in accordance with EU Directive No. 537/2014 (AP Directive hereinafter) and the Austrian Principles of Proper Auditing of Financial Statements.
 These principles require the application of the International Standards on Auditing (ISA).
-Our responsibilities under these regulations and standards are set out in more details in section “Responsibilities of the Auditor in Auditing the Consolidated Financial Statements” of our audit certificate.
+Our responsibilities under these regulations and standards are set out in more detail in Section “Responsibilities of the Auditor in Auditing the Consolidated Financial Statements” of the Audit Certificate.
 We are independent from the Group in compliance with the Austrian corporate law and professional regulation and have discharged our other professional duties in accordance with these requirements.
 We are of the opinion that the audit evidence obtained by us is sufficient and suitable for forming the basis for our audit opinion.